- Aim/Focus

 -

-Are the standard-setting procedures or a public summary of how stakeholders can engage made available?
+Is the standard-setting procedure or a summary of the process for how stakeholders can engage in standard-setting made publicly available?

 Possible answers